-- The eponymous Yaiba does that is he has to face a flying opponent.
+- The eponymous Yaiba does that if he has to face a flying opponent.
 Usually with a little help from Shonosuke and later with the Ryujin Katana.

-- The most memorable scenes involve Sasuke and Naruto flying at each other with their respective signature techniques.
+- Innumerable examples in Naruto, some better animated than others.
+The most memorable involve Sasuke and Naruto flying at each other with their respective signature techniques.

 - Fairy Tail's second opening sequence has Natsu and Erza doing this.